dcdpr/did-btc1/chapters/Syntax.md

   * number
 * `genesisBytes` - required, byte array, one of:
   * a compressed secp256k1 public key if `idType` is "key"
-  * a hash of an initiating DID document if `idType` is "hash"
+  * a hash of an initiating external DID document if `idType` is "external"

 Encode the **did:btc1** identifier as follows: